Diablo Cody: 2001–2004: Blogging and stripping

 Cody began a parody blog called Red Secretary, detailing the (fictional) exploits of a secretary living in Belarus.
-The events were thinly-veiled allegories for events that happened in Cody's real life, but told from the perspective of a disgruntled, English-idiom-challenged Eastern Bloc girl.
+The events were thinly veiled allegories for events that happened in Cody's real life, but told from the perspective of a disgruntled, English-idiom-challenged Eastern Bloc girl.

-Cody's first bona fide blog appeared under the nickname Darling Girl after she had moved from Chicago to Minneapolis, Minnesota.
+Cody's first bona fide blog appeared under the nickname Darling Girl after she had moved from Chicago to Minneapolis.

 In March 2003, Cody started an adult blog called The Pussy Ranch, using a pen name invented while speeding through Cody, Wyoming listening to the song "El Diablo" by Arcadia.
 On a whim, Cody signed up for amateur night at a Minneapolis strip club called the Skyway Lounge.
 Having enjoyed the experience, and seeing reader interest, she eventually quit her day job to become a full-time stripper.
 Cody also spent time working peep shows at Sex World, a Minneapolis adult novelty and DVD store.

 While still stripping, Cody began writing for City Pages, an alternative Twin Cities weekly newspaper.
 She left City Pages just before it changed editorial hands, and has since written for the now-defunct Jane magazine.
 In December 2007, Cody began writing a column for the magazine Entertainment Weekly.